ignasijuez/PTI-FIB-2023-Poppit/README.md

-# Project developed in PROJECTE DE TECNOLOGIES DE LA INFORMACIÓ
+# Project developed in PTI-FIB

 Check the documentation of the project, and feel free to reach out for recommendations, questions or even advices